 The LED will be vertical and its wires will be arranged as in this drawing.
-By experience, at least for those I have, it will be better to place the cathode (the minus sign) upwards; thus, the luminous point will be centered at best and perfectly simulate an incandescent lamp.
+By experience, at least for those I have, it will be better to place the cathode (the minus sign) upwards; thus, the luminous point will be centred at best and perfectly simulate an incandescent lamp.

 Note: in the drawing, the wire colours are purely fictitious, since they are varnished wires.
 There are nevertheless enamelled wire of different colours, which could prove very convenient.